JunoLab/atom-julia-client/manual/workflow.md

   directory in calls to functions like `include`, sometimes it is still useful to have the Julia instance work from the directory of your main file (e.g. when you are writing output files to disk)
-    - The commands `Julia Client: Work in File Folder` will set the working directory for the Julia process to be the directory where your file is contained
+    - The commands `Julia Client: Work In Current Folder` will set the working directory for the Julia process to be the directory where your file is contained
     - I bind this function to a keybinding in my `~/.atom/keymaps.cson` to make this more convenient:
         ```coffeescript
         'atom-text-editor[data-grammar="source julia"]':
-          'cmd-j cmd-f': 'julia-client:work-in-file-folder'
+          'cmd-j cmd-f': 'julia-client:work-in-current-folder'
         ```
     - There are also commands `Julia Client: Work in Project Folder` and `Julia Client: Work in Home Folder` that can set the directory for the